 Injured on Unsafe Property in Chicago?
 We Can Help.

-If you suffered an injury due to unsafe conditions on someone else's property, you need an experienced Chicago premises liability attorney.
 At Blumenshine Law Group, our personal injury lawyers have helped numerous victims recover compensation after slip and falls, trip and falls, inadequate security, and other property hazards in Chicago.
 We handle the legal complexities - you focus on healing.
 To get started on your premises liability case, call (312) 766-1000 or request a free review today.
 Don't go it alone - let our dedicated team protect your rights.

 Elements of a Premises Liability Case